-Prerequisite: PE 2.1.
-Course Advisory: SCC minimum English standard.
-Coeducational course that includes the fundamental skills, game strategies, and rules of waterpolo.
+Course Advisory: SCC minimum English and math standards.
+A coeducational course that includes the fundamental skills, game strategies, and rules of water polo.
 Offensive and defensive strategies are practiced in preparation for team play.
 Skills exams and written exams serve to evaluate student achievement.
 Repeatable 3 times.
-Two or three hours activity.
+One-half hour lecture, one and one-half hours or two and one-half hours activity.